Waray-Waray gangs: History

-In 2003–2004, Waray-Waray kidnap gangs started targeting prominent Chinese-Filipino businessmen in several kidnapping cases.
+In 2003–2004, Waray-Waray kidnapping gangs began targeting prominent Chinese-Filipino businessmen in several kidnapping cases.
 Victims include businesswoman Dominga Chu, and Coca-Cola Export Corp. finance manager Betti Chua Sy.
 The latter died from her injuries while in custody of the gang.
 A 10-year-old named Martin Guevarra was also kidnapped by gang leader Arnel Suellen.
-Six more abductions took place, in which each of the families paid P2 million in ransom.
-At this time, the National Bureau of Investigation named them "the most active kidnap gang in the country", and even got to the point where President Gloria Macapagal Arroyo herself ordered a new crackdown after their series of kidnappings for ransom.
+Six more abductions took place and each of the families paid P2 million in ransom.
+At this time, the National Bureau of Investigation named them "the most active kidnap gang in the country", even reaching the point where President Gloria Macapagal Arroyo herself ordered a new crackdown after their series of kidnappings for ransom.
 Many of these gang members were from Jaro, Leyte.

-The same year also saw a gunfight between members of a Waray group known as the Sudoy-Sudoy Gang, and the combined forces of the Central Police District (CPD) and a Special Weapons And Tactics (SWAT) team.
+Mid-2004 also saw a gunfight between members of a Waray group known as the Sudoy-Sudoy Gang, and the combined forces of the Central Police District (CPD) and a Special Weapons And Tactics (SWAT) team.
 Five gang members were killed.
 They were responsible for a P9-million robbery of an armored van robbery on April 5 at the SM City Annex on North EDSA in Quezon City.
 In 2006, Noel Enacmal, leader of the Waray-Waray Kidnap For Ransom (KFR), was captured in Barangay Mali, San Mateo, Rizal.
 He and his group were responsible for the abduction of some 20 people and a string of armed robberies, such as the kidnapping of Betti Chua Sy and the P60,000 payroll robbery in Cubao, Quezon City.